Quarterly Goal Success - What You Need to Know

 Have a shared understanding of success.

-Before you begin working on your goal, ensure you and your manager (or whoever set the goal) have the same understanding of what you are working to achieve.
-Some goals can be measured easily, and this is a big help.
-However, many are subjective, and you might have different expectations from your manager about the result.
+Before you begin working on your goal, it is crucial that you and your manager (or whoever set the goal) share the same understanding of what you are working toward.
+Quarterly goals have short time frames, and so there isn’t a moment to waste on this step.

 Taking the time upfront to discuss this and reach an understanding will save you many calls, emails, and hours of wasted effort.